oldt-ech/qe-launcher/README.md

 ## Thanks

-Huge thanks to everybody on the Quake Enhanced discord for testing and the great ideas.
+Huge thanks to everybody on the Quake Enhanced Discord for testing and the great ideas.